A Lesson to Learn: Guardforce AI Co. Limited (GFAI)

 GFAI’s Market Performance

-GFAI stocks went down by 0.00% for the week, with a monthly jump of 172.44% and a quarterly performance of -17.65%.
-The volatility ratio for the week stands at 22.01% while the volatility levels for the past 30 days are set at 30.41% for Guardforce AI Co.
+GFAI stocks went up by 54.46% for the week, with a monthly jump of 176.80% and a quarterly performance of 60.19%.
+The volatility ratio for the week stands at 21.26% while the volatility levels for the past 30 days are set at 27.18% for Guardforce AI Co.
 Limited.
-The simple moving average for the period of the last 20 days is 39.03% for GFAI stocks with a simple moving average of -35.01% for the last 200 days.
+The simple moving average for the period of the last 20 days is 73.97% for GFAI stocks with a simple moving average of 1.20% for the last 200 days.

-During the last 5 trading sessions, GFAI remain unchanged, in comparison to the 20-day moving average, which settled at $0.8317.
+During the last 5 trading sessions, GFAI rose by +54.46%, in comparison to the 20-day moving average, which settled at $1.0553.
 In addition, Guardforce AI Co.
-Limited saw 3.70% in overturn over a single year, with a tendency to cut further gains.
+Limited saw 60.19% in overturn over a single year, with a tendency to cut further gains.

+When we switch over and look at the enterprise to sales, we see a ratio of 1.84, with the company’s debt to enterprise value settled at 1.13.
+The receivables turnover for the company is 6.31 and the total asset turnover is 0.99.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 2.11.